 - a.
+D2L

-D2L - b.
+- b.
 TurnItIn

 - c.
-Respondus 4.0

-- d.
 Publisher Integration

+- d. ePortfolio

-- e. ePortfolio
+- e.
+Lockdown Browser

 - f.
-Lockdown Browser
+Virtual Classroom

 - g.
-Virtual Classroom
+YouTube

 - h.
-YouTube
+Zoom

 - i.
-Zoom
+Yuja

 - j.
-Yuja
+Yuja Verity (proctoring)

 - k.
-Watermark/EvaluationKIT
+Scantron

 Quality Course Design Certification (QCDC) Development and Review Process

 Faculty designing courses for online delivery can participate the Quality Course Design Certification (QCDC) as a means of professional development and work alongside instructional designers and peers in course development related to online pedagogy and best practices related to online learning.
 This online course, developed by the Office of Online Learning, is planned to be offered every semester and involves at least 30 hours of coursework leading into course development.
 Participants will be expected to complete the course achieving at least 85% earn QCDC certification.
 The process is completed in three phases.